Oldes/Rebol3/README.md

 * [Rye](https://github.com/refaktor/rye) language written in Go
 * [Topaz](https://github.com/giesse/Project-SnowBall) experimental Rebol like language being compiled to JS
 * [World](https://github.com/Geomol/World) language written in C
+* [Recoil](https://recoil.rblk.eu/) Rebol-style syntax with a static borrow checker, forged into clean, readable C. No runtime.
+No garbage collector.

 There is also [Shinxin's fork](https://github.com/zsx/r3), which I was initially using for _chery-picking_,